 Neural processing of action, gesture and language in healthy and autistic individuals

 It is often suggested that language and action on the one hand, and language and gestures on the other hand, share similar neurocognitive processes.
-We want to investigate in more detail if this is true.
-We will use fMRI repetition suppression paradigm to identify the shared neuronal substrate for processing communicative and semantic information across these modalities.
-We will further explore the features of the cross-modal processing in autism.
+It is investigated in more detail if this is true. fMRI repetition suppression paradigm will be used to identify the shared neuronal substrate for processing communicative and semantic information across these modalities.
+The features of the cross-modal processing in autism will be further explored.
 Finally, interpersonal differences in the processing of the communicative component in normal population will be assessed.
 The project will inform on the neural mechanism and relation between the different communicative modalities.

 Recognizing communicative intent on the basis of kinematic cues

 fMRI and motion tracking data was used to investigate the brain activation and connectivity patterns underlying recognition of communicative intent using only subtle kinematic cues.

 It was found that the mentalizing and mirroring systems act together in response to the communicativeness of gesture kinematics.
 The brain activation and connectivity patterns are directly in line with what is seen in intention recognition in the action literature, as well as brain responses to unexpected or unusual stimuli.
 This effect was specific to when participants paid attention to the communicative/social aspect of kinematics.

 The findings show that intentions can be seen in movement kinematics, providing evidence for a domain-general mechanism of intention recognition.
 This has implications for human and non-human communication in general, evolution of communicative ability, and human-machine interaction.